Signed in as:

 Tele-Medicine is not appropriate for emergency situations, newly occurring physical complaints, or refills of controlled medications such as narcotics.

-When scheduling your Tele-Medicine appointment, staff will determine if Tele-Medicine is appriopriate for what you are requesting to be seen for.
+When scheduling your tele-medicine appointment, staff will determine if tele-medicine is appropriate for what you are requesting to be seen for.
 On some occasions the doctor may request a follow-up in office so they can investigate or provide treatment.

 Step 1.
 Call reception at the Esquimalt Medical Clinic to determine when the next available appointment is with your doctor.

 COVID UPDATE: We are currently allowing Walk-in Clinic patients to call in to schedule an appointment so that we can reduce the number of individuals leaving their homes.
-This may result in increase phone volume so you may need to try a number of times to get through.
+This has resulted in an increase in phone volume so you may need to try a number of times to get through.

 Step 2.
 Describe in detail with reception what you wish to be seen for, staff will then determine if tele-medicine is appropriate for your case and if any thing will need to be prepared for your visit.